dfeen87/Spiral-Time-Memory/README.md

 ### Is this a new interpretation of quantum mechanics?

-No. This is a **structural hypothesis** with **falsifiable predictions**.
+No. This is a structural hypothesis with falsifiable predictions.
 If process tensors remain CP-divisible under controlled interventions, the theory fails.
 It's not about interpretation—it's about measurable signatures.

 ### How does this differ from environmental decoherence?

 Three decisive criteria (Section 10 of paper):
-1. Memory kernel is **state-independent** (not coupled to ρ(t))
+1. Memory kernel is state-independent (not coupled to ρ(t))
-2. CP-divisibility violated in **isolated systems** (no environment needed)
+2. CP-divisibility violated in isolated systems (no environment needed)
-3. Process tensor has **no finite-rank representation** (unbounded temporal correlations)
+3. Process tensor has no finite-rank representation (unbounded temporal correlations)

 Standard environmental effects fail at least one of these tests.

 ### What if all experiments show Markovian dynamics?

-Then the theory is **falsified**.
+Then the theory is falsified.
 This is the point—the framework makes testable predictions that could be wrong.

 ### Are the code implementations canonical?

-**No.** See [`IMPLEMENTATIONS.md`](IMPLEMENTATIONS.md).
+No. See [`IMPLEMENTATIONS.md`](IMPLEMENTATIONS.md).
 Memory kernel forms, discretization schemes, and numerical parameters are illustrative choices.
 Alternative implementations are equally valid.

 ### Can this replace quantum field theory?

-No. It's an **embedding principle** that reduces to standard QFT in the χ → 0 limit.
+No. It's an embedding principle that reduces to standard QFT in the χ → 0 limit.
 Think of it as a framework that could contain QFT as a special case, not a replacement.

 ### What about relativity?